Basic Approach

 Initiatives for the Copper, Gold, Silver, Platinum and Palladium Supply Chains

-For copper ingot, we have established a management system for supply chain due diligence that includes checks on the sources of raw materials, risk assessment, and checks of distribution channels.
+For copper ingot, we have established a management system for supply chain due diligence that calls for confirmation of the origin of raw materials, risk assessments, and confirmation of distribution routes.
 This system began operation in fiscal 2022.
 The status of its operation is monitored through external audits by a third-party organization through the procedures for obtaining the Copper Mark2 certification.

 Initiatives for the Tantalum Supply Chain